Approximate null-controllability of discrete heat equations with potentials on lattices: Proof of main theorems

 since $|\Delta\ffi|\lesssim 1$.

 Grouping the three estimates \eqref{eq:estV1B1:eq1}, \eqref{eq:estV1B1:eq2} and \eqref{eq:estV1B2}, we now get

-We have now estimated each of the terms on the right hand side of \eqref{eq:extra3} that was not present in \cite{boye2010discr2}.
+We have now estimated each of the terms on the right-hand side of \eqref{eq:extra3} that was not present in \cite{boye2010discr2}.
 Adding the lower bounds of the left hand side from \cite{boye2010discr2}, we get

 Finally, taking $s\gtrsim \|V_1\|_{W^{1,\infty}(Q)}^{\frac{1}{2}}+\|V_2\|_{L^\infty(Q)}^{\frac{2}{3}}+1$ allows us to absorb

 by the term $ s^3\|e^{s\ffi}u\|^2_{L^2(\mathcal{Q})}$ from the left hand side, and also to absorb